-Oil spill is a biggest problem in marine environment which misbalanced marine life cycle.
-Every year problem arrives due to oil spills in ocean.
-In this research, comparing of algorithms take place which results in less time consuming, oil spill tracking, oil spill area, patches and spill patterns.
-This work helps in regular monitoring of oil spills.
-This approach find out which algorithm is best suited for detection and tracking of oil spill in ocean with low time complexity.
-In this work input image taken from ASAR RADAR SAT-2 from Gulf of Mexico region.
-Main objective of this work is to utilize tracking of spilled area, gray scale masking feature extraction with less time consuming.
+As we know oil spill is a biggest issue in marine environment which effect marine life cycle.
+In this research, comparing of algorithms take place which results in less time consuming, oil spill tracking, oil spill area, dark patches and spill patterns.
+This work helps to regular day to day monitoring and detection of oil spill in the ocean.
+This approach helps to find out which algorithm is best suited for detection of oil spill with low time complexity.
+This work is carried out using ASAR RADARSAT-2 image, which is capture from Gulf of Mexico region.
+The work illustrate detection of oil spill in the ocean using satellite data with gray level masking, prepared with slick-relevant structure extracted by the algorithm with less time consuming.
 Here morphological closing techniques can be used as a good tool for monitoring and identifying the occurrence of oil spill and Synthetic aperture radar image serves as a good sensor for surveying of oil spill.
-In conclusion, after comparing algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.
+In conclusion, after comparing eight algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.